lsst-uk/IntroToRSP/docs/Locations/oxford.md

 # The University of Oxford
 {: .fs-9 }

-Serving The University of Oxford, The Open University, The University of Hertfordshire {: .fs-6 .fw-300 }
+Serving The Universities of Oxford, Hertfordshire, and The Open University {: .fs-6 .fw-300 }
 ---